vtexdocs/help-center-content/docs/faq/en/why-was-my-order-invoiced-but-the-product-is-still-reserved.md

 ---
-title: Why was my order invoiced, but the product is still reserved?
+title: 'Why was my order invoiced, but the product is still reserved?'
 id: frequentlyAskedQuestions_160
 status: PUBLISHED
 createdAt: 2017-04-27T22:39:43.965Z